 Market Problem Identification

 This addresses what problems have been identified in the market that the product solves.
-You can go into detail, particularly if it is a very niche market.
+You can go into detail, particularly if it is a very niche market for your go to market strategy template.

 Market Problem Validation